Espanola Island Galapagos (Isla Española)

-Read on for everything you need to know to plan your visit to Espanola Island.
-What wildlife can you find?
+Keep reading for everything you need to know to plan your visit to Espanola Island Galapagos.
+What wildlife to spot there?
 Which activities and visitor sites await?
-Also learn about the interesting geology of the island.
+How to plan your visit to Espanola?
+Also, learn about the interesting geology of the island.

 • Espanola Island’s biggest wildlife pull is the Galapagos Waved Albatross.
-Espanola is the only island where you can find this magnificent sea bird.
-The colony comes home to Espanola each year between April and December to nest on the cliffs.
+Espanola is the only island where you can find this magnificent seabird nesting.
+The colony comes home to Espanola Galapagos each year between April and December to nest on the high cliffs.

 • Keep a lookout for the endemic Española Mockingbird – the most daring and bold of the Galapagos mockingbird species.

-• The Espanola marine iguana is the only species that is red and green in color, hence their nickname: the christmas iguana.
+• The Espanola Island marine iguana is the only species that is red and green in color, hence their nickname: the Christmas iguana.

 • Check out the largest lava lizards at Galapagos challenging one another to push-up competitions.